20+ Drought-Tolerant Plants for Butterflies and Moths

 Botanical name: Ericameria nauseosa var. nauseosa

-Reference: Observations in Plant Select trial and demo gardens
+Reference: Observations in Plant Select demo gardens

 Autumn Sapphire™ sage